- Free Consultation: 844.PITT.DUI Tap Here to Call Us

 Keep in mind that your Pittsburgh DUI attorney will need to hear all the details.
 Don’t dither about trusting him.
 Go ahead and confide in him, so he has everything he needs to represent you well.
 He will make sure to explain your charges to you in a way you can understand, and describe your defense choices.
 He will remain by your side as you maneuver through the criminal justice system.

 If you or a loved one has been charged with Driving Under the Influence in or around the city of Pittsburgh, you will need an experienced criminal defense attorney.
 The Logue Criminal Defense team serves Pittsburgh, PA, and the surrounding areas, including West Virginia and Ohio.
-To get in touch and schedule a free initial consultation with a skillful Pittsburgh Criminal Defense lawyer from Logue Law Group, call us today at (412) 612-2210 or (412) 612-2210.
+To get in touch and schedule a free initial consultation with a skillful Pittsburgh Criminal Defense lawyer from Logue Law Group, call us today at 844.PITT.DUI or 844.PITT.DUI.
 Or, you can contact us online.

 Don’t wait to call!
 The more time that passes between your arrest and the moment you hire an attorney, the harder it is for him or her to get a good outcome for you and your case.
 Call today!